Claire Cunningham is an independent radio producer, specialising in programmes on arts subjects and international development.

 Women of Note, a six-part radio series on Irish woman composers.

 My Mount Everest, a documentary in which adult literacy students tell their stories.
+This programme was shortlisted for a PPI Radio Award in 2011.

 From the Darkness, a documentary on Ina Boyle (1889-1967), a major Irish Composer of the early 20th century.